Pay no international ATM and transaction fees with an ING card

 "We introduced no domestic ATM fees for qualifying Orange Everyday account customers in 2009.
-Fast forward to 2017 and we're taking it a step further for our customers who are now spending more internationally,” says ING Australia's head of retail banking Melanie Evans.
+Fast forward to 2017 and we're taking it a step further for our customers who are now spending more internationally," said ING Australia's head of retail banking Melanie Evans at the time.

 Want to compare other financial products with no foreign transaction fees?
 Check out our comparisons of credit cards with no international transaction fees and debit cards with low foreign transaction costs to get started.

 - Why “no interest” credit cards are really “monthly fee” cards

 - CBA announces zero interest credit card CommBank Neo: How does it compare?